umdevelopera/um-optimize/README.md

 __Note:__ Settings "Minify CSS files" and "Minify JS files" are hidden if original files are minified.

-### Screenshots
+- Speed up Activity - *(optional)* Optimize the SQL query that retrieves posts for the [Social Activity](https://ultimatemember.com/extensions/social-activity/) extension.
+- Speed up Groups - *(optional)* Optimize the SQL query that retrieves posts for the [Groups](https://ultimatemember.com/extensions/groups/) extension.
+- Speed up Notes - *(optional)* Optimize the SQL query that retrieves notes for the [User Notes](https://ultimatemember.com/extensions/user-notes/) extension.
+- Speed up Photos - *(optional)* Optimize the SQL query that retrieves albums for the [User Photos](https://ultimatemember.com/extensions/user-photos/) extension.
+- Speed up member directories - *(optional)* Optimize the SQL query that retrieves users for the member directory.

+__Note:__ The experimental tool "Speed up member directories" is only available in debug mode for now.

 Image - Optimize settings.
 ![UM Settings, General, Optimize](https://github.com/umdevelopera/um-optimize/assets/113178913/f6554941-5fc5-4e2a-aa83-8df7992a80df)

 ## Support

 This is a free extension created for the community.
-The Ultimate Member team does not provide any support for this extension.
-Open new [issue](https://github.com/umdevelopera/um-optimize/issues) if you face a problem.
+The Ultimate Member team does not provide support for this extension.
+Open new [issue](https://github.com/umdevelopera/um-optimize/issues) if you are facing a problem or have a suggestion.

 ## Related links

 Ultimate Member home page: https://ultimatemember.com

 Ultimate Member documentation: https://docs.ultimatemember.com